Summary

 Fennec Fox | Vulpes zerda

-- The Fennec Foxes have excellent hearing.
-They use it to locate small prey under the ground.
+• The Fennec Foxes have excellent hearing.
+They use it to locate small prey underground.

 Goat Pygmy/Fainting | Capra hircus (with video)

-- They are hardy, can withstand most climates, and exist worldwide as one of the most popular farm animals.
+• They are hardy, can withstand most climates, and are widely kept worldwide as one of the most popular farm animals.

-- Goats have two-toed hooves with padding and a hard shell.
+• Goats have two-toed hooves with a hard, protective shell and padding.
 These pads can spread apart, applying control and balance to strengthen their grip.

 Guinea Pig | Cavia porcellus

-- The Common Kusimanse is part of the Mongoose family.
-The Kusianse is also known as the “dwarf mongoose.”
+• The Common Kusimanse is part of the Mongoose family.
+The Kusimanse is also known as the “dwarf mongoose.”

-- They are excellent diggers.
-They will dig out their dens or homes in the ground.
+• They are excellent diggers.
+They will dig out their dens or homes underground.

 Palawan Porcupine | Hystrix pumila (with video)